MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Parameters.md

 #### Parameter Position

-If the `Position` setting is set to a positive integer, the parameter name is not required.
+If the `Position` setting is set to a non-negative integer, the parameter name is not required.
 This type of parameter is referred to as a positional parameter, and the number indicates the position in which the parameter must appear in relation to other positional parameters.
 A named parameter can be listed in any position after the cmdlet name.
 If you include the parameter name for a positional parameter, the parameter can be listed in any position after the cmdlet name.

 For example, the `Get-ChildItem` cmdlet has Path and Exclude parameters.
 The `Position` setting for **Path** is **0**, which means that it is a positional